 Since 1981, LFM provided college students with the unique opportunity to partner with accomplished researchers at local institutions working on lupus-related autoimmune research.
 Fellows execute experiments, perform literature searches and conduct corresponding research in tandem with the principal investigator.

 The goal of the project is to inspire a new generation of researchers committed to discovering better treatments and a cure.
-To date, support from individual donors has provided 110 fellows with the opportunity to work on vital research efforts aimed at improved detection, treatment and a cure.
+To date, support from individual donors has provided more than 120 fellows with the opportunity to work on vital research efforts aimed at improved detection, treatment and a cure.